curious-containers/cc-server/docs/introduction.rst

 Fault Tolerant
 ^^^^^^^^^^^^^^

-It aims to be fault tolerant by restarting cancelled tasks and works around bugs in Docker Swarm (e.g. Swarm errors caused by highly parallelized API calls).
+It aims to be fault tolerant by restarting cancelled tasks and works around bugs in Docker and by automatically detecting dead cluster nodes.

 Telemetry and Meta Data
 ^^^^^^^^^^^^^^^^^^^^^^^